-Nicole Flego, a member of the women’s lacrosse coaching staff at Villanova for the past three seasons, will join the Bucknell program under first-year head coach Remington Steele.
+Nicole Flego, a member of the women’s lacrosse coaching staff at Villanova for the past three seasons, joined the Bucknell women’s lacrosse program in August 2017.

 In Flego's first season as assistant coach, Villanova qualified for the Big East Tournament for the first time in program history.
 During her time as a Wildcat, she coached three all-conference attackers, including the Big East Attacker of the Year.